 - Patients should not expect methadone to work as a complete pain reliever.

 - If patients in treatment are in acute pain, they may require higher or more frequent doses.

 Most traditional methadone detox programs will not accept patients who have been taking more than 80 milligrams of methadone daily.
 It is considered high-dose methadone.

 However, many people end up using 150, 200 or even 300 milligrams per day.

 Oftentimes, the people who go to treatment for other opioid addictions, like heroin, end up being weaned with methadone.
-When withdrawal symptoms are severe, higher and higher doses of methadone may be given.
+When withdrawal symptoms are severe, professionals may administer higher and higher doses of methadone.
 Finally, the patient only ends up with a new addiction to methadone instead of heroin.